seshachalam-yv/etcd-druid/docs/api-reference/etcd-druid-api.md

-EtcdOperatorTaskLastError stores details of the most recent error encountered for the task.
+LastError stores details of the most recent error encountered for the task.